Family Law & Property Settlements

 What are the costs involved?

 At WN Legal, we do not “bill by the hour” and render an expensive invoice upon completion of our legal services.
 We will provide a reasonable estimate and endeavour to bill within the confines of our estimate, even if we are required to do extra work.
 At WN Legal, it is the quality of service and results that we pride ourselves on.
 Our Perth Family Lawyers are passionate and client focused in helping you achieve excellent results without expending unnecessary legal costs.

 Please do not hesitate to contact WN Legal if you require legal assistance in this area of law.
-Our Family Lawyer, Kyran Borges Nunes, has a broad range of experience in assisting his clients all over Perth in applying and defending a variety of Family Court matters.
+Our lawyers at WN Legal, have a broad range of experience in assisting our clients all over Perth in resolving and defending a variety of Family Court matters.